fbernack/jest-tutorial/README.md

 ## Install Jest

-To install Jest, execute:
+To install Jest as a dev dependency, execute:

 ```shell
 npm install jest --save-dev
 ```

-Add a corresponding run script to the `package.json`
+Add a corresponding run script to the `package.json`:

 ```json
 {